VERSE DISCOVERY: Hebrews 4:14-5:10 (KJV, Public Domain)

 “Therefore,” Hebrews 2:1 tells us, “we ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip.”

 Many believe the recipients of this letter are Jewish Christians whose faith has come under attack and they needed encouragement to hold on to the words of Christ; hold onto the gospel message lest they “let them slip.”

 When one “slips” it is usually a backward path into old ways, and this is what was threatening their current faith.
 That was the fear plaguing the faith of these new converts.
-The old ways; the old religious system that came before Christ was trying to prevail and draw people backward.
+The old ways, the old religious system that came before Christ, were trying to prevail and draw people backward.
 The writer of Hebrews continues to explain that Christ is greater than the old way.
-He is greater than Moses and greater than the old religious system and priesthood, the angels and all that came before Him.
+He is greater than Moses and greater than the old religious system and priesthood, the angels, and all that came before Him.
 He is simply greater in every way.